Machine-learning regression methods for American-style path-dependent contracts: Pricing techniques

-The signature process was first studied by \textcite{chen1957integration,chen1977iterated}, and plays a prominent role in rough-path theory introduced in \textcite{lyons1998differential}.
-In an effort to keep the paper as self-contained as possible, Appendix~\ref{app:signature} provides a self-supporting although minimalist account of key concepts and results on signature.
-Here, instead, we give some results on signature, related to the present work, within a uni-variate time series framework; they can be easily generalized for a multi-dimensional time series.
-The material is based on \textcite{levin2013learning}, Section 4, and \textcite{gyurko2013extracting}.
+The signature process was first studied by~\textcite{chen1957integration,chen1977iterated}, and plays a prominent role in rough-path theory introduced in the~\textcite{lyons1998differential}.
+In an effort to keep the paper as self-contained as possible we provide for convenience in Appendix~\ref{app:signature}, Section~\ref{app::standardsignature}, a self-supporting although minimalist account of key concepts and results on signatures.
+Here, instead, we give some results on signatures, related to the present work, within a univariate time series framework; they can be easily generalized to a multi-dimensional time series.
+The material is based on~\textcite{levin2013learning}, Section~4, and~\textcite{gyurko2013extracting}.